'All Systems Go' for Careers in a Flourishing field

 Learn how to apply technical skills and critical thinking to manage information

-The study of information systems and operations management prepares students for careers in information systems development and support in business, government and other arenas.
+The study of information systems, analytics, and supply chain prepares students for careers in information systems development and support in business, government and other arenas.

 An organization that requires computer technology to perform work duties depends on a systems manager to keep everything running smoothly.
 The computer information systems manager is responsible for administering and implementing all computer-related technologies, including network security, internet operations and software upgrades.